semitrivial/ExtendedEnvironments/README.md

 ...where:
 * `num_legal_actions` is the number of actions the agent may take
 * `num_possible_obs` is the number of observations possible in the environment
-* `prompt` is an sequence of one of the following two forms:
+* `prompt` is a tuple of one of the following two forms:
     * (The initial percept) `reward_0`, `observation_0`
     * `reward_0`, `observation_0`, `action_0`, ..., `reward_n`, `observation_n`
 * Each `reward_i` is a number